lifengjin/db-pcfg/README.md

   to run on a super computer or a cluster.
 In this case, the master process will write out a `masterConfig.txt` file into the root directory of the package, and you can start arbitrary number of workers by doing `python scripts/workers.py .`.

+## Run the system
+Now the hard work is over, and the system is runnable.
+By running the system, you should just do `python scripts/uhhmm-trainer.py config/config.file`.
+This launches the master process.
+The outputs will be written into the specified output directory.
+If you have specified number of GPU workers in the config file, then the system will start running now.
+If you have 0 specified GPU workers, please follow Note 3 to start some GPU workers for sampling.

+Because most of the runs take longer than a couple of days, you may want to continue a stopped run.
+In order to do that, you just pass in the output directory instead of the config file to the
+ trainer: `python scripts/uhhmm-trainer.py outputs/output_dir` and the master process will be started and pick up where it is stopped at.
+For the workers it is the same as starting a new run.

+The important output files written to the output directory include a `pcfg_hypparams.txt` which records log-likelihoods and right-branching tendency scores at every iteration.
+The linetrees files are the sampled trees for the training corpus in the brackets format at every iteration.
+They are ready for normal unlabeled bracketing evaluation when punctuation is removed from these trees.